richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 New Viva Engage networks always map to a new Microsoft Entra tenant.
 Every new external network requires its own Microsoft Entra tenant.

-You'll need specific permissions and licenses:
+You need specific permissions and licenses:

 - Viva Engage external network v2 configuration requires Global Administrator privileges.